 Acid reflux overview

-Frequent acid reflux greater than twice a week, for which you have to take antacids on a daily basis, acid reflux that affects your life or has damaged the lining of the esophagus can indicate gastroesophageal reflux disease (GERD).
+Frequent acid reflux (greater than twice a week), for which you have to take daily antacids, acid reflux that affects your life or has damaged the lining of the esophagus can indicate gastroesophageal reflux disease (GERD).
 This should be treated to avoid complications so it is important to consult your doctor.

 Order safe treatment for acid reflux View all treatments

 Symptoms will vary between individuals and depending on the frequency and extent of reflux.
 Symptoms can be mild or severe and include:

 - Heartburn - This is the most common symptom.
 The esophagus becomes irritated after stomach contents reach it.
 Unlike the stomach the esophagus is not adapted to be in contact with gastric acid.
 This causes a burning sensation usually in the center of the chest under the breastbone but the pain can also radiate, to the chest, back or shoulders for example.
 The sensation can be unpleasant to painful but the severity of this feeling does not necessarily mean lasting injury to the esophagus.

 - Sour taste in the mouth - This is caused by regurgitation when the stomach acid reaches the mouth.
 The taste can also be bitter and create a burning sensation.
 Long term dental problems such as erosion of the teeth and gum disease can arise with repeated exposure to stomach acid.
 Bad breath is also a symptom.

 - Indigestion - This is a feeling of discomfort in the upper middle part of the stomach.
 You may feel bloated, full and nauseous.
 You may vomit or burp.